 Many people with scleroderma successfully have children.
 However, if you would like to plan a family then it is important to discuss this with your doctor.
 This is because there are certain situations in which it may not be wise to become pregnant.
 Also, it may be necessary to make changes in your drug treatment because some drugs should be avoided during pregnancy.
 Visit our pregnancy factsheet for more information.

-Some people do die from scleroderma, for example those with severe lung, heart or kidney involvement.
-However, many people have a good scleroderma prognosis - they do not die of the disease and live a full and productive life.
+Many people have a good scleroderma prognosis - they do not die of the disease and live a full and productive life.
+However, some people do die from scleroderma, for example those with severe lung, heart or kidney involvement.

 Now you have received a scleroderma diagnosis, it is time to consider seeing a scleroderma specialist to ensure you are receiving the best care.

 If you received your diagnosis from a specialist, then you are already in the right hands.
 Your specialist and their team will be able to offer you the best scleroderma management and will refer you to another specialist if you need to be seen by another department.

 If you received your diagnosis from your local GP, take a look at our specialist directory.
 Your GP may recommend a specialist to you but if not, you can ask your GP to refer you to your chosen specialist.